 After covering startup costs, many owners struggle to find the capital they need to go after new opportunities or invest in technologies and improvements that can help their small business grow; it's hard to do without loans and lines of credit.
 Fortunately, there are lots of ways to access the money you need to grow your business.
 In this article, you'll learn about some of the options you can use to cover those costs.

 How can I raise cash?

-There are quite a few ways to amass the cash you need to cover strategically important costs for your business.
+There are quite a few sources owners like you can use to cover strategically important costs.
 These include:

 Business checking and savings accounts

 Many owners use this pool of cash before tapping into any other cash source.
 That's because it's the easiest to access and use to cover costs.
-If you have cash available in either of these kinds of accounts, you should calculate how much you’re willing to part with for the particular growth strategy you’re considering.
-Contact an accountant for help with these calculations.
+If you have cash available in either of these kinds of accounts, decide how much you’re willing to part with for your growth strategy.

-If you or your business own stocks, bonds, or mutual funds in a taxable investment account, you might use them in one of the following ways to cover your growth-related costs:
+Do you or your business own stocks, bonds, or mutual funds in a taxable investment account?
+You might use them in one of these ways to cover your growth-related costs:

 Sell them.
 By selling your securities, you could raise some or all of the cash you need.
 Keep in mind that sales can result in mutual fund fees, broker commissions, and the realization of capital gains.
 You may want to speak with an investment professional before moving forward with this option.